Kevin Bowring

+Biography

+Bowring was born in Neath, Wales on 9 May 1954.

-He progressed into coaching with Wales Under-20, Under-21 and Wales A before being appointed as the first full-time professional coach of the Wales national rugby union team.
+He progressed into coaching with Wales Under-20, Under-21 and Wales A before being appointed the first full-time professional coach of the Wales national rugby union team.
 He was later employed by the Rugby Football Union as an Elite Coach for the England rugby union team.

-Bowring is a board member of UK Coaching (former Sports Coach UK) and a member of the Coaching Committee which sets the overall strategy for sports coaching in the UK.
+Bowring was a board member of UK Coaching (former Sports Coach UK) and a member of the Coaching Committee which sets the overall strategy for sports coaching in the UK.

+Bowring died of a heart attack in October 2024, at the age of 70.